 We had some bananas that were becoming a bit too ripe and I didn’t want to bake because it was too hot.
 ‘Too hot’ here in Seattle means it was a scorching 75 degrees.
 Fahrenheit.

 I plopped the little girl on the counter and showed her how to “cut” the bananas into pieces.
-She was using a fork, but I kept a watchful eye and sadly, obtained no photo documentation of the tongue-out concentration that she exhibited for this task.
+She was using a fork and sadly, obtained no photo documentation of the tongue-out concentration that she exhibited for this task.

-As you can probably guess with a 2.5 year old slicing the monkey food, the pieces we have are not even.
+As you can probably guess with a 2.5-year-old slicing the food, the pieces we have are not even.
 Know what?
 They were still super tasty!

-This can’t even be called a recipe, so I’m just going to tell you what we did.
+This can’t even be called a recipe, friends.

 I broke off a square and a half of the chocolate and popped it in the microwave.
 While it was warming, I cut the lollipop sticks in half while Elise “sliced” the bananas with her “big girl” fork.